Hélie de Talleyrand-Périgord (cardinal): Legacy: the Collège de Périgord

 On 5 October 1375 Pope Gregory XI granted faculties to Cardinals Pierre de Salue de Monteruc and Jean de Cros to proceed with the organization and founding of the Collège de Périgord at Toulouse, for which Cardinal Talleyrand had provided in his Testament.
 As Pope Gregory ordered, based on Talleyrand's wishes, there were to be twenty students who were to be poor clerics; they were to be provided with four chaplains, and were to be served by seven domestics.
 Ten of the clerics were to study Civil Law, and ten were to study Canon Law.
 Ten of the students were to be chosen from the diocese of Périgueux, the other ten from elsewhere.
 They were chosen by the Count of Périgueux, and if he did not fill a vacancy within three months, the choice was to be made by the Chancellor of the University of Toulouse.
 Every candidate was subject to approval by the Chancellor and by a majority of the current students.
 The students could stay in the college from twelve to fifteen years, according to the statutes of the University of Toulouse for a doctorate in Law.
 The chaplains were chosen by the students.
 More than 34,000 livres tournois were invested on behalf of the College by the Cardinal's executors.

+In fiction

+Cardinal Talleyrand is the protagonist of Maurice Druon's 1977 novel, The King Without a Kingdom (Quand un Roi perd la France in French), the final installment of The Accursed Kings series.
+The book is framed as Cardinal Talleyrand writing a letter to his nephew narrating his trip to mediate between the French and English before the Battle of Poitiers.
+He is portrayed as being conflicted between his admiration for the French crown but personal disdain for the weak King John and his grudging respect and apprehension of the formidable King and Prince Edward.
+He believes that if England were to take the role that France usually holds as the preeminent power of Europe, King Edward will distance his country from the church.